Mekino05/alx-low_level_programming/0x14-bit_manipulation/README.md

-Write a function that prints the binary representation of a number. prototype; void print_binary(unsigned long int n);
+Write a function that returns the value of a bit at a given index. prototype; int get_bit(unsigned long int n, unsigned int index);